 Time to hike to Wakakusayama

 The peak is only about 342 meters but it gets quite windy at the top.
-Overall excluding the time I spent at the first peak, it took me around and hour to reach the top of Wakakusayama.
-At the top of the mountain, is a nice vantage point to view the quaint city of Nara, as people went about their business.
+Overall excluding the time I spent at the first summit, it took me around and hour to reach the top of Wakakusayama.
+At the top of the mountain is a nice vantage point to view the quaint city of Nara.

 It was not long before a deer came around attracted by the smell of food in my pocket.
 They are always hungry!
 I fed it the senbei I had brought along.
-It didn’t last long, as it was joined by more deer, and suddenly I found myself being chased by them.
+It didn’t last long, as we were joined by more deer, and suddenly I found myself being chased by them.

-As evening drew in, I started my walk down the hill hoping to come up here again some evening with Mani to catch Nara with its lights.
+As evening drew in, I started my walk down the hill, hoping to come up here again sometime during the evening to catch Nara with its lights.